wellnesstelecom/pony_monitor/README.markdown

 **production usage**

-In production enviorment a tool like supervisord is recommended although you can use nohup:
+In production environment a tool like supervisord is recommended although you can use nohup:

     $ nohup ponymonitor.py &